Trump reins in major environmental law to speed big projects

 Trump, who spoke at a UPS facility, said the project will save the company and its drivers an extraordinary number of hours a year.
 Much of the crowd wore a mask, but not all.
 Trump did not wear a mask.

-Business groups generally supported the changes.
-The U.S. Chamber of Commerce cited a North Carolina bridge as an example of unreasonable delays, saying the bridge that connected Hatteras Island to Bodie Island took 25 years to complete, but only three years to build.
-"The failure to secure timely approval for projects and land management decisions is also hampering economic growth," the business group wrote in support of the rule change.
+Republican lawmakers applauded the new rule, saying an update was long overdue.

+"We can protect the environment and move our economy forward at the same time.
+This rule gets that done," said Sen. John Barrasso, the chairman of the Committee on Environment and Public Works.

-Trump's trip to Georgia comes one day after Biden announced an infrastructure plan that places a heavy emphasis on improving energy efficiency in buildings and housing as well as promoting conservation efforts in the agriculture industry.
+Trump's trip to Georgia came one day after former Vice President Joe Biden announced an infrastructure plan that places a heavy emphasis on improving energy efficiency in buildings and housing as well as promoting conservation efforts in the agriculture industry.
 In the plan, Biden pledges to spend $2 trillion over four years to promote his energy proposals.

+Matt Hill, a Biden campaign spokesman, said Trump's regulatory efforts were an attempt to "destroy a bipartisan, cornerstone law to distract from the fact that 'Infrastructure Week' never happened and never will happen as long as he is president."

 Trump reins in major environmental law to speed big projects